 - Tips and other info- each recipe includes tips and other info for the kids to learn from.
 For example, a tip included is “If you use frozen blueberries, do not allow the berries to thaw.
 Toss them with a little flour before adding them to the batter”.
 Then for that same recipe Elmo says “Lots of animals eat blueberries too – like birds, deer, and bears. ! berry, 2 berries, 3 cheers for blueberries!”

 Nutrition info included with each recipe – this is not included.
-I like it if you are a family who needs to count calories and is also a good way to teach about nutrition.
+I like it if you are a family who needs to count calories.
+Plus, it is also a good way to teach about nutrition.
 However, I didn’t think it is required.

 Some of the recipes I felt were a bit too ambitious for a cookbook geared to such a young age.
-I know that the parents are expected to be more involved for this one, but some recipes like Big Bird’s Orange Chiffon Cake were more complicated to make.
+I know that the parents are expected to be more involved for this one.
+However, some recipes like Big Bird’s Orange Chiffon Cake were more complicated to make.